 - Tuck your hips as deeply as possible into the seat.

-- Adjust your lumbar support to apply mild pressure to your lower back curve.
+- Adjust your lumbar support to provide support slightly above your beltline.

 - Rest your forearms on the armrests.